gopro/labs/docs/control/basename/README.md

  - CamA-[yyyymmddHHMMSS]-
  - [yy-mm-dd_HH.MM.SS]-

+Notes:
-Note: Unfortunately filenames can't contain common date/time delimiters, only +-_(),. allowed.
+1) filenames can't contain common date/time delimiters, only +-_(),. allowed.
+2) Basename length extensions are 28 characters or less.

 <br>
 Your filenames will be in the format: <b id="newnameMP4">nameGH013607.MP4</b> and <b id="newnameJPG">nameGOPR3607.JPEG</b><br>